pratiksha-sawant/IMDB-Data-Integration-BI/README.md

 # IMDB-Data-Integration-BI
 -------------------------------------------------------------
+## Dimesnion Modeling

+* Identified the facts, dimensions and relation between them to build a dimensional model

+* Built the logical and physical model with E/R Studio

 ## Data Integration with Talend

 * Created jobs to transform the data from .csv and .tsv files and store it in staging tables